With 2022 around the corner, now is the right time to start planning your data privacy strategy for the new year.

 2. Use a VPN

 Connecting to a public Internet network can leave your device and personal data vulnerable to cybercrime.
 Most public networks do not have proper security precautions in place to protect the people using them.
 It is the user’s job to protect their own devices and data when using public Internet.
 VPNs create a private network from a public Internet connection.
 So, before you connect to the network, make sure you have a VPN downloaded onto your device for safer online browsing.
+There are several great VPN’s to choose from online.

 Private networks also mask your IP address, making your digital footprint untraceable to those who might be looking to gain access to your personal data.
 If you’re someone who often works remote or in public locations on a daily basis, a VPN will protect your highly sensitive data from being seen by others on the same network.
 By using encryption, your data will be scrambled before it’s sent over the Wi-Fi network to further secure your information so that it won’t be seen or used by others.